 Resilience Gives.
 This company was started by a pediatric bone marrow transplant survivor.
 The socks are IDEAL for the hospital patient.
 Each pair is thick, warm and has grips.
 These three things are necessary because hospital floors are hard, cold and slippery.
 For each pair of cozy, slipper socks you buy, one is donated to a pediatric cancer patient.
 Oh, and they were designed by pediatric cancer survivors.
 (4 styles to choose from, my daughter happened to design the one above!)

 Cuddle + Kind Unicorn.
 The unicorn is the symbol of magic, miracles, and enchantment.
 And you know how much I love symbolism behind a gift.
 These dolls are 100% cotton and super snuggly.
 Every doll is lovingly handcrafted by women artisans in Peru, providing them with a sustainable, fair trade income.
 And for each doll purchased, 10 meals are provided to children in need.
 Reese is holding the LARGE.

 Thank you for visiting our site.
 It is my hope and goal to use our experience to make another child’s experience even just a little bit better.
 Gifts were an important part of Reese’s experience and I saw first hand the power of the right present.
 Many of the gifts above are through Amazon Prime.
 Why Amazon Prime?
 They don’t charge delivery, and they deliver within two days.
 Which means that they can make it into the hospital room in 3.
 This is huge.
-I am now an Amazon Associate, and as an Amazon Associate, I earn from qualifying purchases.
 Please message me to share a story if you think of it.
 I love to hear about the power of a gift!